Chainflow/solana-mission-control/README.md

 Monitoring is provided via three customized Grafana dashboards.
 The dashboards provide consolidated, user-friendly, yet comprehensive views of a validator infrastucture's health.

-Scroll past the dashboard descriptions to find a demo system link to see Validator Mission Control in action 👇
+Scroll past the dashboard descriptions to find a demo system link to see Solana Monitoring Tool in action 👇

 ### 1 - Summary Dashboard